The signs of emotional abuse in a toxic relationship

 As a result of ongoing emotional abuse, you may experience a significant decline in your self-esteem and self-worth.
 You may begin to internalize the abuser’s negative messages, believing you are unworthy of love, respect, or happiness.

-This lack of self-esteem can make it difficult to recognize the abuse and take steps to protect yourself or seek help.
+This lack of self-esteem can make it difficult to recognize the abuse as abuse and take steps to protect yourself or seek help.

 Consequences of Emotional Abuse